Neotys-Labs/Tricentis-Tosca/README.md

 The NeoLoad Controller used to convert the Tosca SAP script must be launched in process mode (service mode is not supported).
 More information about NeoLoad Prerequisites for SAP GUI on [NeoLoad documentation](https://www.neotys.com/documents/doc/neoload/latest/en/html/#27113.htm).

 In Tricentis Tosca, right click on an execution of a Test Case and then **NeoLoad Add-on > Transfer SAP GUI and Web test case to NeoLoad**
-NeoLoad starts the **recording** at the first step named "SAP" or "SAP Login", then both SAP GUI and Web are recorded, the record is stopped at the end of the test case.
+NeoLoad starts the **recording** at the first step named "SAP" or "SAP Login", then both SAP GUI and Web are recorded, the recording is stopped at the end of the test case.

 <p align="center"><img src="/screenshots/transfertSapAndWebToNeoload.png" alt="transfer" /></p>